Mindanao Railway: Phase 1

 After China withdrew from funding the project in 2024, the government decided to re-study the first phase of the project with the inclusion of freight services as part of its adjustments to the DOTr, and at the same time, the transportation department revamped the feasibility study of the project to use environmentally friendly or electric trains.
 At the same time, JICA announced that the funding decision for the project is not ready yet as it awaits the completion of a feasibility study with the revised project.

-In July of that year, 3 foreign firms expressed interest interest in pursuing the project.
+In July of that year, 3 foreign firms expressed interest in pursuing the project.
 Mindanao Development Authority Secretary Leo Tereso Magno said that there were 2 Korean and 1 Japanese firms their willingness to design and build the said project.
 In November, Vice President Sara Duterte lamented the delay of the construction of the railway and made the pronouncement in a press conference in Butuan when asked that regarding the development, particularly its rumored cancellation.
 The pre-construction activities are still ongoing.

 As of May 2025, there has yet to be any advancements, and DOTr Secretary Vince Dizon stated: “Yes, these projects remain in the priority list of the President and in the priority list of the DOTr.
 However, it is difficult to say if we don’t have the funding yet.
 We cannot program a timeline for them,”.
 Nonetheless, the project is currently undergoing a revised feasibility study conducted by the ADB, via the Infrastructure Preparation and Innovation Facility.
 According to Dizon, "We will try our best to look for funds for the Mindanao Railway,".

 Romeo Montenegro, the Assistant Secretary of MinDA, articulated that the initiative remains within the jurisdiction of the DOTr for further study.
 Montenegro recognized the public's dissatisfaction regarding the project's protracted advancement.
 In addressing the inquiry concerning the completion timeline of the railway prior to the current administration ends, it is noteworthy that the government is considering a PPP model.

 In September, the DOTr mentioned that studies are still in progress, with the ADB, France, India, and South Korea expressing interest in this project.
 They aim to complete the study by 2026.
-The agency failed to include the project in that year's budget, and the updated feasibility study also did not achieve success.
+The agency failed to include the project in that year's budget.

+The government declared the relocation of the 178 families in November 2025.
+However, Senator Alan Peter Cayetano claimed in January 2026 that the project had lost out on budgetary opportunities.
+Nonetheless, the feasibility study has been finalized, enabling ADB to potentially offer more advantageous financing conditions and reduced geopolitical limitations.